-Why not get in touch with one of the Private Health Insurance experts on the team at Drewberry?
-They’ll be able to pull Medical Insurance quotes and compare the UK’s major providers to see if they can find you a better deal.
+We provide a fee free Health Insurance advice service, our experts will research the whole market and compare the UK’s major providers to see if they can find you a better deal.

-Providing your premium rise isn’t due to a recent claim, especially a ‘major’ claim (e.g. cancer, heart or psychiatric), one of Drewberry’s independent experts may be able to find you comparable, cheaper cover elsewhere.
+Providing your premium rise isn’t due to a recent claim, especially a ‘major’ claim (e.g. cancer, heart or psychiatric), we may be able to find you comparable, cheaper cover elsewhere.